 The fundamental rule of soccer is that no one but the goalie can touch the ball.
 And while that rule works 99% of the time, there are other moments where the players decide to use their hands on each other.
-We’re talking about the good old fashion brawl.
+We’re talking about the good old brawl.
 These are some of the most heated soccer fights on the pitch to date.

 Darwin Nunez vs. Joachim Andersen, 2022